huzaifatarar-a11y/Data-Engineer-Challenge/README.md

 ## What I Would Do Differently With More Time

 1. **Partitioned Postgres table** with `pg_partman` for automatic monthly partition management and a URL lookup table for cross-partition uniqueness.
-2. **Parquet export** instead of JSONL — columnar format is much more efficient for analytics (Spark, DuckDB, Polars).
+2. **Parquet export** instead of JSONL, columnar format is much more efficient for analytics (Spark, DuckDB, Polars).
 3. **Schema registry** (e.g., Confluent Schema Registry or Redpanda's built-in) to enforce Avro/Protobuf schemas on the Kafka topic and catch breaking changes before they reach workers.
-4. **CDC (Change Data Capture)** via Debezium to stream Postgres changes to OpenSearch instead of dual-writing — eliminates the risk of Postgres/OpenSearch divergence.
+4. **CDC (Change Data Capture)** via Debezium to stream Postgres changes to OpenSearch instead of dual-writing, eliminates the risk of Postgres/OpenSearch divergence.
 5. **Grafana + Prometheus stack** with pre-built dashboards for ingestion rate, DLQ rate, search latency P99, and Kafka consumer lag.
 6. **Dead letter queue consumer** that retries or alerts on validation failures.
 7. **Rate limiting and authentication** on the API.